jboursiquot/jboursiquot.github.io/_posts/2015-01-01-transformations.md

 published: true
 ---

-We're at the start of a new year and customarily, many of us will be firmly committing to do or not do certain things this year.
-You know, resolutions.
+We're at the start of a new year and customarily, many of us will be committing to do or not do certain things during the year.

-While I dislike the ritualistic commitments we make at the start of the year (and subsequently struggle to keep), I do hope for several personal transformations this year:
+While I dislike the ritualistic new year’s resolutions we make (and subsequently struggle to keep), I am not immune to the need for self-improvement and do hope for several personal transformations this year:

 * Produce more, consume less.
 * Delegate more.